Last updated on February 24th, 2025 at 10:49 am

 Tashkent Subway Stations: Like Moscow, Tashkent has some of the most beautiful subway stations in the world.
 Take a very affordable trip on the metro and visit some for yourself.
 Tickets cost 2000 Soms per person to all destinations.

-Magic City: Did you know there’s a sort of Uzbekistan version of Disneyland?!
-Either did we, until we randomly walked past it, and luckily we did!
-The streets of the theme park are made in the architectural styles of world cities – you can visit Paris, Moscow, London, and Amsterdam, it has a cinema, an aquarium, water fountain shows and so much more.
-A perfect place to visit for children and adults alike.
-We loved our visit to this unexpected gem.
+Magic City: Did you know there’s a sort of Uzbekistan Disneyland?!
+Neither did we, until we randomly walked past it, and luckily we did!
+The streets of this Uzbekistan theme park are made in the architectural styles of world cities – you can visit Paris, Moscow, London, and Amsterdam, it has a cinema, an aquarium, water fountain shows and so much more.
+A perfect place to visit for children and adults alike, we loved our visit to this hidden gem in Uzbekistan.

 Best Uzbekistan Attractions: Khiva